CZ-NIC/pyoidc/doc/examples/rp.rst

 __ http://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata

 ..
-Note::One parameter of the provider info is the issuer parameter.
+Note:: One parameter of the provider info is the issuer parameter.
 This
      is supposed to be *exactly* the same as the URL you used to fetch the information.
 Now, this isn't valid for some providers.
 You can tell the client to not care about this by setting